Eastern Ontario Resource Centre Director

 The Huntington Society of Canada (HSC) is a leading Canadian charity dedicated to a world free from Huntington disease (HD).
 For 47 years, HSC has strived for excellence by providing practical help for families coping with HD, increasing national and international awareness of HD, advocating for public policy change, and investing in innovative Canadian biomedical and clinical research to slow and prevent this disease.

-We are a dynamic and supportive team that enriches our staff with professional development opportunities.
-Together, we are part of a well-funded, stable organization with a team that plans to expand, in order to create a better future for those impacted by HD.
+We are a dynamic and supportive team that looks to grow our people, through professional development opportunities.
+Together, we are part of a well-funded, stable organization that we are also looking to grow, in order to create a better future for those impacted by HD.

-As the EASTERN ONTARIO RESOURCE CENTRE DIRECTOR, you will be part of the national Family Services team.
-The Eastern Ontario Resource Centre covers regions east of Deep River, Ottawa/Carleton as well as the Kingston and Belleville Regions.
+The Huntington Society of Canada (HSC) currently has an opportunity for a social worker to take on the role of EASTERN ONTARIO RESOURCE CENTRE DIRECTOR on the national Family Services team.
+The Eastern Ontario Resource Centre includes regions east of Deep River, Ottawa/Carleton as well as the Kingston and Belleville Regions.

-This is a permanent, part-time (25 hours per week) position reporting to the HSC Director of Family Services (National Office).
-Working out of your home office located in or near Ottawa, travel is required across the Resource Centre geographical regions (delivery of service in the Kingston and Belleville areas is provided by a part-time HSC Family Services Worker).
+This is a permanent part-time, (25 hours per week) position reporting to the HSC Director of Family Services and Community Development.
+The office is located in Ottawa and travel is required across the Resource Centre geographical regions.

 - Degree (BSW/MSW) in social work or related field

 - Valid registration with the Ontario College of Social Workers (or equivalent)

 - 7-10 + years of experience in social work or related field

 - Knowledge of provincial and local community services and programs available in alHEastern Ontario

 - Ability to work independently and as part of an interdisciplinary team